-Note: A new or remanufactured head can be purchased from service stations and specialists.
-Since special tools and fixtures are needed to disassemble and inspect the condition of the head and its parts, and in addition, the repair may require some new parts that may not always be available, it may be more practical and cost-effective for the home mechanic to purchase a remanufactured head than disassemble, determine the condition and repair the old one.
-This operation requires a spring compressor.
+Note: A new or reconditioned head can be purchased from service stations and specialists.
+Since special tools and equipment are required to disassemble and inspect the head and its components, and since repairs may also require individual new parts that may not always be available, it may be more practical and cost-effective for the home mechanic to purchase a reconditioned head than to disassemble, inspect, and repair the old one.
+A spring compressor is required to perform the operation.

 Four cylinder petrol engines